 |Advanced Field Education: Three days a week||Monday to Wednesday||September to April||546 hours of placement|

 |Advanced International Field Education: Five days a week||Monday to Friday||Late August to December||720 hours of placement|

 Field education courses are covered under student fees.
 There are no extra charges through the university.
-However, while on placement, you are usually expected to pay for expenses such as police checks, mileage and parking.
+However, once confirmed for a placement, you are expected to pay for related expenses such as immunizations, police checks, mileage and parking.
 Students and instructors are not paid.